September 17, 2017 8:00 am

 You cannot physically sit, hunched and staring at a screen for 14 hours per day without reaching mental and physical burnout pretty soon.
 Get up and take regular short breaks outside, walk around the block, take your pups out for a little run, something – anything.
 Not only will your muscles and mind thank you due to increased blood flow (kinda important if you want to stay healthy and sharp!) but you will also be looking after your eyes.
 Nothing diminishes eye health like staring at a screen with no breaks.
 Try the 20/20/20 rule – Every 20 minutes, get up and stare at something 20ft away, for 20 seconds.

 Do something totally unrelated to your biz that makes you happy.
 If that’s an hour of TV, fine.
 If it’s reading a book, even better.
-It could be heading to meet your mates for a mid work coffee break, or nipping out to get your nails done – nothing makes you feel more boss than fresh nails.
+It could be heading to meet your mates for a mid-work coffee break, or nipping out to get your nails done – nothing makes you feel more boss than fresh nails.
 Whatever it is, indulge little and often.
-Don’t take the whole day but do do something everyday.
+Don’t take the whole day but definitely do something every day.

 If you’re struggling with all of the above and more, I wrote this last week, that might help…